cybozu/neco-containers/maintenance.md

 3. Update `CONTOUR_VERSION` in `Dockerfile`.
 4. Update image tag in `README.md`.
 5. Update `BRANCH` and `TAG` files.
+6. Follow maintenance instructions for [neco-admission](./maintenance.md#admission-neco-admission) if needed.

 ***NOTE:*** Contour's HTTPProxy objects are validated by [neco-admission](#admission-neco-admission).
 If HTTPProxy CRD has been changed, you may need to update [neco-admission](#admission-neco-admission).